JupyterPER/SageMathAINotebooks/README.md

 ### SageMath AI Notebook limitations

-* On the very first “Run All” execution, results from the first cell may appear only in subsequent cells\
+* On the very first *“Run All”* execution, results from the first cell may appear in subsequent cells\
   (delay due to kernel initialization).
-  * Recommended: manually run the first cell, then use “Run All.”
+  * Recommended: manually execute the first cell, then use “Run All” or re-execute affected cell.

 * Saving a notebook triggers a browser **download action**:

   * You cannot continue working on the currently open notebook after saving.
   * To continue, reopen the downloaded `.html` notebook.

-* Outputs need to be recomputed after reopening (unless copied into Markdown via “Copy output to Markdown”).
+* Outputs need to be recomputed after reopening (unless copied into Markdown via *“Copy output to Markdown”*).

 * Undo/Redo (as of now) is not supported for cell actions (delete, reorder, etc.).
-  * However, standard undo/redo shortcuts still work when editing code or text inside a cell.
+  * However, standard undo/redo shortcuts (Ctrl + Z and Ctrl + Shift + Z) still work when editing code or text inside a cell.

 ***